Maureen and Mike Mansfield Foundation: Exchanges with the All-China Youth Federation

 The Foundation is increasing its ties to China as well.
 In working with the All-China Youth Federation, the foundation brings Chinese provincial leaders to the United States to learn about U.S. policymaking at the national and local levels.

-Asian Opinion Poll Database
+Asian opinion poll database

 The foundation translates and makes available at no cost a web-based database of opinion polls from newspapers and magazines in Japan and Korea.
 Polls are included from the Nikkei Shimbun (Japan); the Asahi Shimbun (Japan); Yomiuri Shimbun (Japan); East Asia Institute (South Korea); the Dong-A Ilbo (South Korea); and the Monthly Joong-Ang Magazine (South Korea).

 Mansfield Center at the University of Montana

 The Foundation also helps fund the Asia programs of the Maureen and Mike Mansfield Center at The University of Montana, which include teaching, research, publications and conferences.